cybnix/cybnix.github.io/index.md

 ### What to Expect

-Here’s what you can look forward to:
+Although this blog is still tiny, here’s what you can look forward to:

 !!!
-Ethical Hacking Tutorials
+Simulated attacks
-Simple hacking techniques, simulated attacks, and practical examples documented for my own learning and for anyone else who might find them useful.
+Simple hacking techniques and practical examples documented for my own learning and for anyone else who might find them useful.
 !!!

 !!!
 IT Tutorials